Barcode scanner: the logistic superweapon for goods handling and modern production processes

 Use of barcodes in the mail order

 The use of barcodes and mobile hand-held scanners is common practice in the mail order business.
-This offers decisive advantages for both the sender and the recipient of the goods.
+It offers decisive advantages for both the sender and the recipient of the goods.

 The mail-order company can use the IT-supported inventory management of each article at any time to see exactly which articles are still in stock and which articles must be reordered.
 With a connection of the merchandise management system with, for example, an online shop, every buyer can also see whether an item is currently available or sold out.